silly-h/FP_autoware_Galactic/README.md

    gnss_stat_utm.zone = 48; This sets the UTM (Universal Transverse Mercator) zone to 48.
    gnss_stat_utm.northup = true; This parameter indicates using the northern hemisphere UTM coordinate system.
    Please set these values according to your actual region.
+   Note: The above environment requires Ubuntu 22.04 with ROS 2 Humble.
+Therefore, we have created a repository adapted for Ubuntu 20.04 with ROS 2 Galactic.
+The repository can be found at: https://github.com/silly-h/FP_pc_utm_to_mgrs_converter.git
+Please follow the instructions in the repository README for configuration.

-3. Drawing Lanelet2 map based on the created MGRS map:
+4. Drawing Lanelet2 map based on the created MGRS map:
    Reference: https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/integrating-autoware/creating-maps/creating-vector-map/
    Address: https://account.tier4.jp/login?flow=ac5b0de7-dea9-41a7-add2-8c9e74df2f28

-4. Creating local map files
+5. Creating local map files
    Create a local map folder under the home/autoware_map folder, which contains four files, refer to the sample-map-planning folder at the same level
    Import the previously created .osm and .pcd files and rename them, set the map origin in map_config.yaml (mapping starting point, get reference soft/map/first.py), and change mgrs_grid in map_projector_info.yaml
    MGRS map number query: https://mgrs-mapper.com/app